 Another example: If you live in Atlanta, you may just want to resign yourself to picking up a co-branded Delta credit card considering Delta has had its headquarters there since 1941 and the airline has a stronghold there.

 Most airlines have a page on their website dedicated to their routes and offerings, so make sure to check.
 If one airline is an obvious choice for the destinations you want to visit, you should start there.

 Which Credit Card Perks Are You Willing to Pay For?

-While you can get plenty of value from an airline credit card, this type of card typically comes with an annual fee between $95 and $450.
-Fortunately, many cards with lower fees will waive it first year, giving you 12 months to try out the perks.
+While you can get plenty of value from an airline credit card, this type of card typically comes with an annual fee.
+Fortunately, many cards with lower fees will waive it for the first year, giving you 12 months to try out the perks.